 When you hear "Old Hollywood," you usually think of class, glamour, beauty, and mystery.
-You don't jump right to "excruciatingly painful dental procedures."
-But that was the kind of forgotten Old Hollywood scandals that was going on behind the scenes of all your favorite old movies.
+You don't jump right to "excruciatingly painful dental procedures" or "forced dieting."
+But those were the kind of forgotten Old Hollywood scandals going on behind the scenes of all your favorite old movies.
 Between dodging sexism and fending off gossip rags, the supposedly carefree stars of yesteryear were frequently miserable.

 Compared to the relatively chaste news of E!
-True Hollywood Story in the 21st century, the behind-the-scenes secrets of Old Hollywood from the late 1920s to the late 1950s seem especially horrific.
-Do you think Britney Spears was ever forced to take amphetamines?
-Nope, but you'll never guess which famous child star was.
-For some truly dark Hollywood history, check out this list of reasons of why Old Hollywood sucked.
+True Hollywood Story in the 21st century, the behind-the-scenes secrets of Old Hollywood from the late 1920s to the late 1950s seem particularly horrific.

 Judy Garland Was Forced To Develop An Eating Disorder To Maintain Her Weight

-Everyone loves Judy Garland.
-In fact, no one would ever, ever call Judy Garland a "fat little pig in pigtails."
-But, alas, that's exactly what studio execs told the 14-year-old Garland when she first tried to enter show biz.
-In olden times, the standards for beauty among Hollywood starlets were even more stringent than they are in the 21st century.
-Garland was immediately put on a strict diet and had her calories counted by the execs.
+It's reasonable to assume that few would call Judy Garland a "fat little pig in pigtails."
+But that's exactly what studio execs told the 14-year-old Garland when she first tried to enter show biz.
+After signing with MGM, Garland was immediately put on a strict diet and had her calories counted by the execs.
 In fact, sometimes, she would reach for a plate of food, only to have it swiftly taken from her.

 Whenever Garland snuck away from set to have a snack, execs would inform each other about her diet-breaking actions in internalized memos.
 When she was 18, to avoid this cheating, she was encouraged to smoke 80 cigarettes a day.
-She was even forced to pop pep pills to keep her awake and quell her appetite, and given sleeping pills to knock out.
+She was even forced to pop pep pills to keep her awake and quell her appetite, and she was given sleeping pills to knock her out.
 However, this only perpetuated a cycle of binging and purging that likely contributed to her eventual death.